nnguy132/den-hoster/README.md

 Pretty much the same as shinyquagsire23's install instructions

 ## Setup:
+The script currently requires you have more than 1 profile

 1) Boot up the game

 2) Save in front of the den you want to host, facing the den